bonomani/devmon/docs/TEMPLATES.md

 the REGSUB transform to further extract the `3` value

 ### MATCH transform
-This transform allow the `targetOID` to have :
+This transform allow the `target OID` to have :
 1. For index: An incremental index, starting from 1
 2. For value: The index of the matched `source OID` value